NoelTautges/GraphicsAdder/README.md

 6.)
 Right click on Outer Wilds in Steam > Properties > Add `-force-glcore` to Launch Options

 7.)
-Launch Outer Wilds from Steam as usual and see the beauty (?) of a world without proper lighting effects, most of the in-game GUI, and a spaceship with all the RGB lights Slate could afford from Hearthian Fry's Electronics!
+Launch Outer Wilds from Steam as usual and see the beauty (?) of a world without proper lighting effects, most of the in-game GUI, and far too dithery geysers!

 8.) (optional) Remove the Launch Options in Properties if you want to go back to the original game

 ## How do I build it?

-Open GraphicsAdder.sln in Visual Studio and hit build.
+Open `GraphicsAdder.sln` in Visual Studio and hit build.
 Only x64 is supported at the moment.

-Non-NuGet dependencies are included in `GraphicsAdder\Libraries`.
+Non-NuGet dependencies are included in `Libraries`.

 ### Dependencies